Call: 020 71831049

 Book an Appointment

-Gynae Clinic specialises in fitting intrauterine contraceptive devices (IUDs), also known as “coils”.
+Gynae Clinic specialises in fitting intrauterine contraceptive devices (IUDs and IUS), also known as “coils”.
 Coils are a safe and reliable method of contraception for women of all ages - it should however be noted that they do not prevent ectopic pregnancy.
 Once the small device is inserted, it can stay inside the womb for 3-5 and 5-10 years.
-At our private clinic we offer coil fitting in London by experienced gynaecologist.
+At our private gynaecology clinic, our experts provide coil fitting services in London after discussing your contraceptive needs.

 An IUD is actually a small T-shaped plastic and copper device that is inserted into your womb (uterus) by the doctor or nurse.